CollinPatrick/Unity-Object-Pools/README.md

   bool | isOpenPool | Can objects not belonging to this pool be returned to this pool? <br>If false, foreign objects returned to this pool will be redirected to their associated pool instead.
   PoolType(enum) | poolType | Recycle = Reuse objects while they are still active if pool is full,<br>Overflow = Create temporary objects that get destroyed upon return if pool is full.
   UpdateMode(enum) | updateMode | Interval = Update the pool using a pre-defined interval.<br>Constant = Update the pool every frame.<br>None = Do not update the pool.
-  UpdateType(enum) | updateType | Update = Update the pool Unity's Update method.<br>FixedUpdate = Update the pool Unity's FixedUpdate method.<br>LateUpdate = Update the pool using Unity's LateUpdate method.
+  UpdateType(enum) | updateType | Update = Update the pool Unity's Update method.<br>FixedUpdate = Update the pool Unity's FixedUpdate method.<br>LateUpdate = Update the pool using Unity's LateUpdate method<br>Custom = The pool will not update unless Update() is called..
   Transform | parentObject | The transform of a GameObject to parent pooled objects to.<br>**\*GameObjectPool & ComponentPool Only.**
    </details>